By Charlotte Smith

 McKenzie testified to remembering grabbing an AR-15 assault rifle and shooting a mirror in the home.
 There were more guns used in the shooting by MacKenzie, according to several testimonies.

 “I don’t recall too much after that.
 It’s kinda like blurry pictures,” McKenzie said.

 “He is shooting walls not knowing what’s on the other side,” Attorney Butch Pope said during closing arguments.

-While on the stand MacKenzie stated he didn’t know law enforcement was there during the shooting and once he saw a law enforcement vehicle outside with its lights on he stopped firing, shut the door and the blinds, locked himself in the home and tried to go to sleep with his dog according to Pope’s closing.
+While on the stand, MacKenzie stated he didn’t know law enforcement was there during the shooting, and once he saw a law enforcement vehicle outside with lights on, he stopped firing, shut the door and the blinds, locked himself in the home, and tried to go to sleep with his dog according to Pope’s closing.

-Deputies testified to seeing shots outside the home hitting the ground in front of them and calling out to MacKenize during the shooting on a PA system asking him to cease fire, but the shooting continued.
+Deputies testified to seeing shots outside the home hitting the ground in front of them and calling out to MacKenzie during the shooting on a PA system asking him to ceasefire, but the shooting continued.

 The jury deliberated for most of the day on Friday after the closing arguments were given.
 The jury members paused to ask for a review of the evidence and instructions.

 Judge Stone read from a note given by the jury.
-“We the jury in the case of the State against MacKenzie Brisson are unable to come to an unanimous decision regarding both charges.
+“We, the jury in the case of the State against MacKenzie Brisson, are unable to come to a unanimous decision regarding both charges.
 Deadlock,”